azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/Helm.md

    - **Command**: Select **package** as Helm command.
 You can run any Helm command by using the task and passing command options as arguments.
    When you select **package** as the helm command, the task recognizes it and shows only the relevant fields.

    - **Chart Path**: Enter the path to your Helm chart.
 Chart path can be a path to a packaged chart or a path to an unpacked chart directory.
 For example if ‘./redis’ is specified the task will run ‘helm package ./redis’.

    -**Version**: Specify a semver version to be set on the chart.

    -**Destination**: Choose the destination to publish the Helm chart.
 If it is the working directory, just set "$(Build.ArtifactStagingDirectory)"

    -**Update dependency**: Tick this checkbox to run helm dependency update before installing the chart.
-It updates dependencies from 'requirements.yaml' to dir 'charts/' before packaging
+Task runs ‘helm package  --dependency-update’ and updates dependencies from 'requirements.yaml' to dir 'charts/' before packaging.

 5. Again click on **+** icon to add a **Publish Artifacts** task